I'm Going Down (Rose Royce song): Year-end charts

+Release history

 In popular culture

 "Oh, Boy" off of Cam'ron's third album Come Home with Me samples the original Rose Royce song.
-Mariah Carey also sampled the song in her 2002 album Charmbracelet for the song "Boy (I Need You)".
+Mariah Carey also sampled the song on her 2002 album Charmbracelet for the song "Boy (I Need You)".
 Both songs were composed by hip-hop producer Justin "Just Blaze" Smith and are almost identical.

 On the episode season 3 finale of Sister, Sister, Tamera (Tamera Mowry) covered the song for a talent show, winning a bet that her sister Tia (Tia Mowry) had with her enemy—and Tamera's opponent, Marva.